 Increased code stability through restricted release of new functionality.

-Reduction of risk from untested or incompatible features, through inclusion only features deemed "GA" (generally available) maturity.
+Reduction of risk from untested or incompatible features, through inclusion of only features with level 3 support (Engineering code-level support) from MariaDB Corporation.

 Optimized configuration defaults.